 – The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.

 – The Paris and Barcelona marathons were postponed.

-– The annual London Marathon, due to take place on April 26, was postponed to Oct.
+– The London marathon, due to take place on April 26, was postponed to Oct.
 4.

 – The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.